S-278/YUAA_CubeSat_Public/README.md

 # Yale Undergraduate Aerospace Association's Bouchet Low-Earth Alpha/Beta Space Telescope (BLAST), 2015-present
 This repo publishes some parts of the flight software currently under development for Yale's first CubeSat - the Bouchet Low-Earth Alpha/Beta Space Telescope (BLAST), developed entirely by students.
+I've led the software development since 2021 and the whole project team since 2022.
 ## Context
 Yale Undergraduate Aerospace Association (YUAA) is developing a CubeSat in partenrship with the NASA CubeSat Launch Initiative.
 Yale will launch a 2U CubeSat to Low Earth Orbit (deployed from the International Space Station) with a twofold mission:
 * Gather position- and time-resolved data on the energies and event frequncies of cosmic rays
-* Demonstrate a gravity gradient boom as a passive attitude stabilization technology For more details, please visit the team's official website: https://yaleaerospace.org/main/cubesat
+* Demonstrate a gravity gradient boom as a passive attitude stabilization technology

+For more details, please visit the team's official website: https://yaleaerospace.org/main/cubesat
 ## What's in this repo?
 This repo is a limited public version of the flight software that will run on BLAST's STM32 on-board computer.
 We do not publish the full software as it integrates proprietary code from our equipment manufacturer, but this repo contains all the student-written code.